 Learn more: http://www.cdc.gov/physicalactivity/everyone

-Not surprisingly, When a person goes through major lifestyle and body changes after surgery, major adjustments occur in how we think about ourselves and how others think of us.
+Not surprisingly, when a person goes through major lifestyle and body changes after surgery, major adjustments occur in how we think about ourselves and how others think of us.
 Some patients gain much more confidence as they successfully change their lifestyle and manage their weight.
 Others struggle with continuing to see themselves as affected by obesity.
 Marriages and relationships can be strained with the adjustments that occur.
 Strong relationships can become stronger as those involved communicate and work through these changes.
 Weak relationships can fracture and suffer as a result of these changes.
 Your workplace dynamics can change; some of your teammates at work may support and cheer you on, while others may be less supportive.
 For all of these reasons, access to an experienced mental health professional can be an important part of postoperative recovery.
 Above all, each patient should be prepared for “bumps in the road” along the journey, whether it’s interpersonal conflict, marriage stress, a surgical complication, or a plateau in weight-loss.
+(Lehman Center Weight Loss Surgery Expert Panel.
+Commonwealth of Massachusetts., 2007)

 Eating habits are frequently affected by emotions, stress, boredom, mindless eating, or even eating disorders.
 These are very common but not always obvious.
 If you find yourself eating to relieve stress or eating when you are full or not hungry, you should seek additional help from your surgeon, qualified psychologists, or behavioral therapists.
 These issues can be successfully treated to get patients back on track if identified.